 Mob Violence and Public Lynchings

-On the night of October 15, 1890, a group of unknown assailants wielding shotguns cut down Hennessey as he headed down Basin Street to his Girod Street home.
+On the night of October 15, 1890, a group of unknown assailants wielding shotguns cut down Hennessy as he headed down Basin Street to his Girod Street home.
 Returning fire but failing to strike any of his attackers, the chief of police collapsed in the street.
 Alerted by the sound of gunfire, friends ran to his aid.
-When they asked the badly wounded Hennessey who had attacked him, legend has it that he said, “dagoes.”
-Hennessey died the next day.
+When they asked the badly wounded Hennessy who had attacked him, legend has it that he said, “dagoes.”
+Hennessy died the next day.

 The first nine of these defendants, charged with direct involvement with the murder, went to trial in mid-February 1891.
 Although the men had been portrayed in the city’s newspapers as guilty long before the trial ever started, defense attorneys under the lead of Ring lawyer Lionel Adams was able to establish alibis for all of the men on trial, and the jury acquitted six of the men and deadlocked on the remaining three.
 News of this outcome electrified opinion within the city and reinforced the widely held belief that the Mafia had successfully subverted justice either by bribing or intimidating the jurors.
 As a consequence, the Committee of Fifty called for a mass meeting of “the people” for the next day, March 14, 1891.